 The charge to the Delta Social Science Task Force asks for a creation of a strategy on how "to integrate the social sciences into Delta Science Enterprise."
 As a consequence, the Strategy tends to refer to social sciences in the abstract while also pointing out that the social sciences are very diverse and that different types of social scientists will be needed for different tasks undertaken in different agencies.
-The report takes pains to clarify the multiple dimensions of the social sciences.
+The report takes pains to clarify the multiple dimensions of the social sciences (although it is remiss in failing to acknowledge the potential contributions of Traditional Ecological Knowledge-i.e., insights from ethnoecology; see Zedler and Stevens 2018).
 Clearly, managers and decision-makers should be encouraged to align specific problems and needs with the most appropriate expertise, be it in the social sciences, natural sciences, or both.

-Delta science, however, also needs linkages to the academic social science community, and some researchers in the Delta social science community need to be academic and NGO representatives.
-While the Strategy notes the presence of this broader community, the implications of having this broader community and linking Delta science with social scientists are not well developed.
+The Delta Science Enterprise deals with ensuring both quality of life for humans and sustenance of ecosystems; therefore, social sciences are integral parts of Delta science, although the linkage is often overlooked.
+Delta science needs linkages to the academic social science community.
+While the Strategy notes the presence of this broader community, the implications of linking Delta science with social scientists are not well developed.